Nurses and midwives in England

 At the same time there were over 11,200 full-time equivalent nurses and health visitors working in independent sector healthcare – many of whom are commissioned to provide services for the NHS.
 Because of issues with the way this data is collected NHS Digital, which publishes the figures, say they shouldn’t be compared with other types of nurses.

-There were around 59,400 full-time equivalent nurses and midwives working in NHS Scotland as of June 2017.
-That’s an increase of around 200 compared to the year before.
+There were just over 59,400 full-time equivalent nurses and midwives working in NHS Scotland as of September 2017.
+That’s an increase of around 250 compared to the year before.

 Outside of hospitals and community health services there were around 1,500 full-time equivalent nurses working in GP surgeries in Scotland as of August 2015.
 These are the latest figures available.
 The number of nurses working in GP surgeries had increased slightly since 2013 when a census of the GP workforce was conducted before that.

-The number of nurses and midwives has increased by around 1,200 over the last ten years.
+The number of nurses and midwives has increased by around 1,200 over the last ten years (comparing figures for March each year which go back further and give a more detailed breakdown).

 There were around 540 full-time equivalent nurses working in GP practices in Northern Ireland in early 2016.
 This figure isn’t certain as it was based on a survey of practices that only 54% responded to.